-The National Highway Traffic Safety Administration (NHTSA) is looking into an incident where a 2021 Tesla Model S Plaid sedan caught fire in Haverford, Pennsylvania, when its owner was at the wheel.
+The National Highway Traffic Safety Administration (NHTSA) is investigating an incident in which a 2021 Tesla Model S Plaid sedan caught fire in Haverford, Pennsylvania, while its owner was at the wheel.
 According to news reports, the vehicle owner became trapped inside as the blaze broke out but managed to escape.
-An investigation has been launched into this potentially lethal fault.
+We have launched an investigation into this potentially lethal fault.

 Ongoing Model S Plaid Investigations

-NHTSA officials told CNBC that it is aware of the Tesla vehicle fire in Pennsylvania and that they are in touch with the relevant agencies and the manufacturer to get more information about the incident.
-A spokesperson for NHTSA said if data or investigations show a defect or an inherent risk to safety, the agency “will take action as appropriate to protect the public.”
+NHTSA officials told CNBC that they are aware of the Tesla vehicle fire in Pennsylvania and are in touch with the relevant agencies and the manufacturer to get more information about the incident.
+A spokesperson for NHTSA said if data or investigations show a defect or an inherent safety risk, the agency “will take action as appropriate to protect the public.”

 Auto Product Liability Issues

 We are relieved that NHTSA will look into this potentially serious issue with the 2021 Tesla Model S Plaid sedan.
-Not only did the vehicle catch fire when it was being driven, but it is particularly concerning that the driver could not get out right away because the locks malfunctioned.
+The driver couldn’t escape the car when it caught fire because the locks malfunctioned.
 These issues could result in severe burn injuries, smoke inhalation injuries, or even death.
 It is indeed fortunate that this driver was able to escape without significant injuries.

 If you or a loved one has been injured due to an auto defect, you can file an auto product liability lawsuit seeking compensation for your injuries, damages, and losses.
 In such cases, it is important to preserve the vehicle unaltered so an expert can thoroughly examine it for evidence of defects, malfunctions, and design flaws.
 An experienced auto defect attorney can advise you regarding your legal rights and options.